vibingai888/routeassistant/README.md

 4. **Get Google Maps API Key**
    - Go to [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project or select existing one
-   - Enable the Directions API
+   - Enable the Routes API
    - Create credentials (API Key)
    - Add the API key to your `.env` file